syncfusion-content/javascript-docs/js/PivotChart/Relational-Connectivity.md

 **Datasource Initialization**

-A simple collection is provided as a datasource for our PivotChart in this demo section.
+A simple collection is provided as a datasource for our pivot chart in this demo section.
 This datasource is placed inside a separate class named “ProductSales” in `RelationalService.svc.cs` file.
 Refer to the following code example.

 {% highlight c# %}